Schiebeknoten Anleitung mit Video

 The beauty of it: You really don't need much.
 And what you do need is either already at home or can be found at the nearest craft store.

-- Lighter: For sealing the ends of synthetic cords – briefly melt, done.
+• Lighter: For sealing the ends of synthetic cords – briefly melt, done.
 For cotton, alternatively, a drop of jewelry glue.

-🎬 Video tutorial for knotting along
+🎬 Video tutorial to knot along

 ✋ Step-by-step instructions

-1️⃣ Cut cord and string stone
+1️⃣ Cut the cord and thread the stone

 2️⃣ Tie the first sliding knot

-- Wrap the end 3–4 times tightly and evenly around the right strand.
+• Wrap the end 3–4 times tightly and evenly around the right strand.

-- Pass the end through the loop you formed at the beginning.
+• Pass the end through the loop you formed at the beginning.

 💡 Important: Not too tight!
 The knot must still be able to slide back and forth on the cord.
 Test this immediately after tightening.